 “Do you think maybe we should remove the half wall?”, he asks.

 “Of course I do!
 Are you kidding me?…”

-Deciding to remove the wall
+Deciding to remove the half wall (pony wall)

 So there it began.
 First thing the next morning I was on Instagram blabbing about my dilemma.
 I wanted some reassurance that removing the half wall would be a good idea.
 After all, I hadn’t yet asked my contractor how much it would cost to take it down, move the electrical and then feather in the floor boards which were JUST installed!
 Luckily, since we hadn’t had the floors stained yet, I had some hope that this little project wouldn’t turn into some out of control, crazy fiasco!